Shamsullo/Arduino-Projects/README.md

 # Arduino-Projects

-This repository was created for to keep materials from my Applied Autonomous Robotics class.
+This repository was created to keep materials from my Applied Autonomous Robotics class.